YuenWaHo/BioCon-Sousa-repro-dynamics/README.md

 ## Data Availability

 The analytical code supporting our findings is included in this repository.
-For additional information or data requests, please contact the Cetacea Research Institute:
+For additional information or data requests, please contact the authors at Cetacea Research Institute:

 - [Stephen C.Y.
 Chan](mailto:scychan@cetacea-institute.org)
 - [Yuen-Wa Ho](mailto:hoyuenwa@cetacea-institute.org)